 Blackbutt Reserve

-Visit Blackbutt for playgrounds, animals and walking trails.
+Now that the weather is cooler, it’s a great time to visit Blackbutt for playgrounds, animals and walking trails.
 You can see family favourites like koalas, wallabies and wombats as well as emus, wallabies and kangaroos in a separate paddock behind the playground.

-Just note that in summer heat, sometimes the animals can be hiding in the shade.
-We suggest visiting early or late in the day to increase your chances of spotting the animals.
 Blackbutt Reserve is open every day during the school holidays.
 Wildlife exhibits are open 10am – 4:30pm, picnic facilities 7am – 7pm.
 Visit Blackbutt Reserve website to find out more.

 Hunter Wetlands Centre